A travel memory, a very happy one: I’ve just turned eleven years old and I’m on top of the world.

 HEALTH AND SAFETY???
 It’s a staircase.
 This boy has been abseiling.
 This boy has climbed every tree he has ever seen.
 This boy has swam across rivers and borders.
 This boy has conquered mountains, kayaked down rivers and laughed his way through the fastest, highest roller-coaster in Europe (my knuckles are still white…).
 Dear Lincoln Cathedral – are you serious??

 Unfortunately, they were.
 Upon subsequent clarification I learnt that it wasn’t strictly a legal health and safety issue, but a draconian stipulation of the cathedral’s insurance policies.
-Nevertheless, it seems absurd to presume that an eleven-year old is unable to climb some steps safely under adult supervision, and I have never some across anything remotely similar in continental cathedrals and towers.
+Nevertheless, it seems absurd to presume that an eleven-year old is unable to climb some steps safely under adult supervision, and I have never encountered anything remotely similar in all my years of exploring continental European cathedrals and towers.

-But, this being England, an alternative form of kids’ educational experience was soon offered, a health-and-safety-compliant one: ah, yes!
+But, this being England, an alternative form of kids’ educational experience was soon offered up, a health-and-safety-compliant one: ah, yes!
 The good old British treasure hunt.

 I’m going to admit it: the “Cathedral Explorers” pack was a big hit with my girls (aged 5 and 8), teaching them – and me! – many interesting anecdotes about the cathedral and helping us to locate its best-known (but hardest to find) gargoyle*: the Lincoln Imp.